-On October 14, 2015, the Parent Company entered into an on-demand, unsecured credit facility agreement of \$\mathbb{P}2,350,000\$, as amended from time to time (the "Credit Facility") with a lender to finance advances to Melco Resorts Leisure.
-As of December 31, 2020, the Credit Facility availability period, as amended from time to time, is up to January 31, 2021 and was further extended to May 1, 2021, in January 2021, and the maturity date of each individual drawdown, as amended from time to time, to be the earlier of: (i) the date which is 180 days from the date of drawdown, and (ii) the date which is 180 days after the end of the availability period.
+On October 14, 2015, the Parent Company entered into an on-demand, unsecured credit facility agreement of ₱2,350,000, as amended from time to time (the "Credit Facility") with a lender to finance advances to Melco Resorts Leisure.
+The available drawdown currency under the Credit Facility is Philippine peso.
+As of December 31, 2021, the Credit Facility availability period, as amended from time to time, is up to January 31, 2022, and the maturity date of each individual drawdown, as amended from time to time, is to be the earlier of: (i) the date which is 180 days from the date of drawdown, and (ii) the date which is 180 days after the end of the availability period.
 The individual drawdowns under the Credit Facility are subject to certain conditions precedent, including issuance of a promissory note in favor of the lender evidencing such drawdown.
-As of December 31, 2020, borrowings under the Credit Facility bear interest, as amended from time to time, at the higher of: (i) the PHP BVAL Reference Rate of the selected interest period plus the applicable margin to be mutually agreed by the bank and the borrower at the time of drawdown, and (ii) Philippines Term Deposit Facility Rate of the selected interest period plus the applicable margin to be mutually agreed by the bank and the borrower at the time of drawdown, such rate to be set one business day prior to the relevant interest period.
+As of December 31, 2021, borrowings under the Credit Facility bear interest, as amended from time to time, at the higher of: (i) the PHP BVAL Reference Rate of the selected interest period plus the applicable margin to be mutually agreed by the bank and the borrower at the time of drawdown, and (ii) Philippines Term Deposit Facility Rate of the selected interest period plus the applicable margin to be mutually agreed by the bank and the borrower at the time of drawdown, such rate to be set one business day prior to the relevant interest period.
 The Credit Facility includes a tax gross-up provision requiring the Parent Company to pay without any deduction or withholding for or on account of tax.